-"Where a tyrant never trod, Where a slave was never known, But where nature worships God, If in the wilderness alone."
+'Where a tyrant never trod,

+Where a slave was never known,

+But where nature worships God,

+If in the wilderness alone,'"

 Devenant stood by her side, seeming proud of his future wife, with his face in a glow at his success, while over his noble brow clustering locks of glossy black hair were hanging in careless ringlets.
-His finelycut, classic features wore the aspect of one possessed with a large and noble heart.
+His finely-cut, classic features were the aspect of one possessed with a large and noble heart.

-Once more the beautiful Clotelle whispered in the ear of her lover, -
+Once more the beautiful Clotelle whispered in the ear of her lover,-